2025

 Moments

-This past year marked a meaningful chapter in the life of Church in the Square—a year shaped by both joyful beginnings and tender goodbyes, by steady faithfulness and surprising growth.
 It began with the birth of a new church.
 In God’s kindness, Church in the Square had the privilege of helping launch Refuge Chicago in Humboldt Park, celebrating a fresh gospel work rooted in a neighboring community.
-From prayer to people to practical support, it was a reminder that the kingdom of God continues to expand beyond our single congregation.
+From sharing prayer, resources, people, and practical support, it was a reminder that the kingdom of God continues to expand beyond our single congregation.

 Another historic moment unfolded in our church this year as the first women preached at Church in the Square.
 With clarity, warmth, and deep faith, first Aryn Korpalski and then Jayne George opened God’s Word and pointed us to Christ with conviction and grace.
 Their preaching marked an important milestone in our church's growth and obedience, widening our imagination of who God calls and how he speaks through his people.
 It was the fulfillment of a two-year journey, exploring the teachings of Ephesians 4.

 We also returned to the place where it all started.
 Back in 2018, Church in the Square began at Monroe Elementary School in Logan Square.
 And in late February, we returned to the now Logan Square Elementary.
 We’re grateful for a renewed sense of place, a deeper connection with our friends, and more opportunities to bless our neighbors.
-In fact, because of the resources provided through our rental, the school was able to put on its first-ever drama production.
+In fact, because of the resources provided through our rental, the school was able to put on its first-ever drama production this year!

 Grateful Goodbyes &